ciflikli/css/content/intro.md

 Yes, maximum 50 participants.

+### Sleepovers?

+No, the event ends at 9pm on both days.
+You are in London!
+Go out and socialise, stay in and rest---your choice.

-### Will there be constant stream of tea/coffee etc?
+### Will there be snacks/tea/coffee etc?

-You got it.
+You got it (9.30am and 3.30pm).

 ### Will there be food?